Please note, the Invasive Species Ireland Japanese Knotweed Best Practice Management document has been withdrawn until further notice

 Japanese knotweed (Fallopia japonica), is an invasive herbaceous perennial (a plant that can live more than one year).
 Since it was introduced as an ornamental plant in the 19th Century from Japan, it has spread across the island of Ireland, particularly along watercourses, transport routes and waste grounds where its movement is unrestricted.

-- Seriously damage houses, buildings, hard surfaces and infrastructure growing through concrete, tarmac and other hard surfaces in some cases.
+- Seriously damage houses, buildings, hard surfaces and infrastructure growing through concrete, tarmac and other hard surfaces, usually where weaknesses already exist.

 - Threaten native plants and animals by forming dense thickets and releasing a chemical subsatnce to inhibit other plants growth.

 - Block routes used by wildlife to disperse.

 - Riverside Japanese knotweed damages flood defence structures and reduces the capacity of channels to carry flood water.

 You can download a variety of identification sheets from the following links:

 Red/purple shoots appear early in spring which in some case resemble an asparagus like appearance but, as the canes grow, the leaves unfurl and the plant takes its more characteristic appearance.
 The mature canes are like bamboo, being hollow, and have a characteristic pattern of purple speckles.
 The plant can grow to over 3m in height.
 Flowering occurs in late summer/autumn and consists of small creamy white flowers.
 During the winter the leaves die back and reveal orange/brown woody erect stems.

 The underground rhizomes which can extend up to 7 meters from the parent plant and up to 3 meters in depth (sometimes further in exceptional cases) are thick and woody with a knotty appearance and when broken reveal a bright orange-coloured centre.